docker/docs/get-started/part3.md

 - Pull [the image we uploaded in step 2](part2.md) from the registry.

-- Run five instances of that image as a service called `web`, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.
+- Run 5 instances of that image as a service called `web`, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.